metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

-- `post_import_application_sql` (List of String) List of SQL queries to be executed as a superuser in the applicationdatabase right after is imported - to be used with extreme care(by default empty).
+- `post_import_application_sql` (List of String) List of SQL queries to be executed as a superuser in the application database right after is imported - to be used with extreme care (by default empty).
 Only available in microservice type.
 - `roles` (List of String) The roles to import
-- `schema_only` (Boolean) When set to true, only the 'pre-data' and 'post-data' sections of'pg_restore' are invoked, avoiding data import.
+- `schema_only` (Boolean) When set to true, only the 'pre-data' and 'post-data' sections of 'pg_restore' are invoked, avoiding data import.
 Default: 'false'.

 <a id="nestedatt--spec--bootstrap--initdb--import--source"></a>
 ### Nested Schema for `spec.bootstrap.initdb.import.source`